psu-efd/pyHMT2D/README.rst

 Other features:

 -  calculate the difference between simulation results (regardless they are on the same mesh or not)
--  create and manupulate terrain data
+-  create and manipulate terrain data

 Requirements
 ------------